vtripeno/integration_camel_apis/Readme.md

 Your management will be located at: 'http://server-name:15672'.

-And the default user which RabbitMQ will create for you is user: 'guest' password: 'guest'
+And the default user which RabbitMQ will create for you is user: 'guest' password: 'guest'.

+# MongoDB

+In this project you will need install MongoDB for connect on DataBase.

+After install MongoDb by default you will uses the address 'http://server-name:27017'.

+The camel route will work with Database: 'camel-credit-user' and Collection: 'credit-user'.